solenn-massot/solenn-massot/README.md

 #### About me :

 I'm Solenn, I'm 23 and I'm living in Marseille.
 Since September 2019, I'm studying web development.
 I never wrote a line of code before that, and now I can work with HTML/CSS, PHP, MySQL, and JavaScript.
-I'm currently learning Symfony, which I like a lot, for a professional project.
+I'm currently learning ReactJS !
 I'm curious and I have a strong team spirit, I love to learn new things each day :smiley:

 In my free time, I like to play video games (Biding of Isaac, Skyrim, The Witcher..) and draw doodles and pixel art.
 I also enjoy baking cookies and feed my workmates with it  :cookie: